rainbow1016/react-gradient/README.md

   </View>
 ```

-For this component in action, see my example project: [React Native Auth Screens](https://github.com/thomaswangio/auth-screens).
+*For a more detailed example, see my example project*: [React Native Auth Screens](https://github.com/thomaswangio/auth-screens).
-]